 It’s probably the most popular military surplus rifle on the market today.
 Ammunition for it is cheap and plentiful, and how can you pass up a rifle you can buy for less than $100?
 Yes, I’m talking about the Mosin Nagant.
-These century old rifles can be found in abundance in gun stores, pawn shops, and gun shows across the country.
-Most for around $90 – $100.
+These century-old rifles can be found in abundance in gun stores, pawnshops, and gun shows across the country, most for around $90 – $100.

 Our most popular conversion is the Mosin Nagant scope mount from Advanced Technology.
-It includes a new bolt to convert your straight handled bolt to a more modern bent bolt.
-While this kit does require some skill in gunsmithing, an individual with a rudimentary knowledge of the art will be able to install the kit with minimal effort.
+It includes a new bolt to convert your straight-handled bolt to a more modern bent bolt.
+While this kit does require some skill in gunsmithing, an individual with a rudimentary knowledge of the art can install the kit with minimal effort.
 This Mosin scope mount kit includes everything needed to mount the scope rail, including hardware drill bits and a tap.

-After fitting your Mosin for a scope, you may find the century old wooden stock to be somewhat lacking.
+After fitting your Mosin for a scope, you may find the century-old wooden stock to be somewhat lacking.
 Older wooden stocks are often cracked, and modern glass-filled nylon replacements represent a significant reduction in weight and recoil.
-Advanced Technology manufactures a synthetic stock for the Mosin Nagant that is quite literally a drop in installation.
+Advanced Technology manufactures a synthetic stock for the Mosin Nagant that is quite literally a drop-in installation.
 You’ll likely spend longer removing the barrel bands from your old wooden stock than you will fitting the barrel and action into this new sleek Monte Carlo style stock.
 It’s a tight fit, so take your time and work carefully.

 The new Monte Carlo stock features proper sling swivel mounts, so you’ll no longer be relegated to using the traditional “dog collar” style sling mounts.
 The new synthetic stock is also perfectly suited for use in the field as it is incredibly durable and waterproof.
 This makes it ideal for hunting, where all types of weather conditions may be encountered.
-Of course if hunting is your goal, you may find the camouflage version of the stock more suitable for your rifle.
+Of course, if hunting is your goal, you may find a camouflage version of the stock more suitable for your rifle.

-Stripper clips in 7.62x54R make reloading your rifle quick and easy, and they are convenient ammunition storage devices as well.
+Stripper clips in 7.62x54R make reloading your rifle quick and easy, and are convenient ammunition storage devices as well.
 Most ammunition for the Mosin is older military surplus rounds.
-A broken shell extractor is a very useful tool which can quickly restore your rifle to service should an old cartridge suffer a case head separation which may otherwise render your rifle useless.
+A broken shell extractor is a very useful tool that can quickly restore your rifle to service should an old cartridge suffer a case head separation which may otherwise render your rifle useless.